jpylypiw/easywall/README.md

 ## Demo

-You can visit our Online Demo on the following URL:
+You can view an online version of the program as a demo under the following link:

-<https://dev01vt.wdkro.de:12227/> (Certificate is valid by Let's Encrypt)
+<https://dev01vt.wdkro.de:12227/> (Certificate is provided by Let's Encrypt)

-- Username: demo
+- **Username**: demo
-- Password: demo
+- **Password**: demo

-The demo is resetting every 30 minutes and the data is erased.
-The demo only contains the web frontend, so the configuration made is not applied.
+The online demo version is reset every 30 minutes and all data is deleted.
+The demo has only the frontend installed without the backend.
+Configuration changes are therefore not saved or applied.

 ## Roadmap for the next release